iExecBlockchainComputing/iexec-node/docker/server-master/README.md

 If you wish to deploy a production platform, don't forget to set your own configuration in _xwconfigure.values_ file.
 Please refer to the [administrator guide](../../doc/xwhep-admin-guide.odt).

+# Network
+You must set two varialbes in the _xwconfigure.values_ file:
+- XWSERVER : the IP address or resolved name of the server;
+- CERTCN : should be equal to XWSERVER.
+Please refer to [opensll documentation](https://www.openssl.org).

+## Docker-compose
+If you want to use [our docker compose deployement](../deployment/), you should:
+- set XWSERVER and CERTCN to "xwserver" as explained in [network section](#network);
+- or modify [deploy.sh](../deployment/deploy.sh) to reflect server name.

 # Deployment

 Launch build.sh like: